 Honey – Nectar collected, partly digested, and dehydrated by bees.
 Sugar syrup stored by bees is not considered honey because it is not originally sourced from a plant, which honey has to be.

 Honey supers – section of the hive bees use to store surplus honey.
 This is the section that beekeepers harvest for consumption or sale.
 Honey supers consist of frames that are about half the size of a medium-deep frame and ensure that the honey harvested by the beekeeper doesn’t deplete the colony of its food requirements.
 Honey supers are only added during a nectar flow and are removed when preparing a colony for winter.
-They are usually placed above the queen excluder to ensure that eggs and brood is not mixed with the harvestable honey.
+They are usually placed above the queen excluder to ensure that eggs and brood are not mixed with the harvestable honey.

-Kenyan top bar hive – It’s a horizontal type of hive where the bees are allowed to construct comb without the use of foundation.
+Kenyan top bar hive – It’s a horizontal type of hive where the bees are allowed to construct comb without the use of a foundation.

 Langstroth – A type of hive that was initially designed by Lorenzo Langstroth in 1852, which is the common type of hive that we use today.
-It has been built with removable frames and the spacing between the frames is based on the principle of bee space.
+It has been built with removable frames, and the spacing between the frames is based on the principle of bee space.